 Have you ever asked yourself the question "Did I go out too fast?" or what it means to "hit the wall" or why the pacemakers don't often go on to win races?

 Whatever your rating as an athlete, these questions come mind—not usually while attempting to cover a great distance a in a short time, but certainly sometime afterwards.
 Then begins the quest for assistance to achieve a better performance.
 Having a trainer or coach, mental or physical, affords you long term assistance, while using a pacemaker or pacesetter is a temporary luxury.
-Mass participation offers advantages like distraction from negative thoughts, and involvement results in encouragement and company.
+Mass participation offers advantages like distraction from negative thoughts, and involvement resulting in encouragement and company.
 You recognize, and become familiar with, the applicable variables: distance "shorten the distance"; time "take less time"; cadence "use less leg turnover"; wind "run with the wind"; elevation "go downhill"; drafting "get in behind the biggest object going in the same direction", not to go into weather, diet, lifecycles and other topics that go beyond the scope of a pace chart.
 This leaves the solitary time trial as the ultimate challenge.

 Any way, a good performance beats a bad one, and while all effort contributes to the final outcome, initial effort needs to be judged carefully to realize the best outcome.
 Consistent pace is therefore desirable in competition.